AviatrixSystems/Docs/HowTos/paloalto_API_setup.rst

 5.2 Managing VM-Series by Panorama
 ------------------------------------

-If you use Panorama to manage the VM-Series, any dynamic route updates will be sent to Panorama.
+If Panorama is used to manage the VM-Series, any dynamic route updates initiated by Aviatrix Controller are sent to Panorama.

-Before integrate Panorama with Aviatrix Controller, you need launch and configure Panorama first.
-The step is as follows:
+Before you integrate Panorama with Aviatrix Controller, you need to first launch and configure Panorama.
+The steps are as follows:

 a.
 Launch Panorama
 ^^^^^^^^^^^^^^^^^^^^^^